stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 17 (3.4) - Design Alternatives.md

 - **Social loafing** - the tendency to exert less effort working in groups than working alone
 - **Conformity** - the tendency to agree with or follow the group's reasoning and ideas
 - **Production blocking** - the tendency of some individuals in discussions to block other individual's participation
-- **Performance matching** - the tendency to pacy one's level of performance to other collaborators
+- **Performance matching** - the tendency to match one's level of performance to other collaborators
 - **Power dynamics** - the tendency to defer to more senior individuals, or to overpower less senior individuals

 ## Rules For Group Brainstorming